mdn/content/files/en-us/web/api/sharedstorageworkletglobalscope/register/index.md

 - `name`
   - : A string representing the name with which you want to register the operation.
 When the operation is invoked (say via {{domxref("WindowSharedStorage.run()")}} or {{domxref("WindowSharedStorage.selectURL()")}}), this name is used to identify the operation you want to run.
 - `operationCtor`
-  - : The class name of the operation to be registered.
-In real terms, this is the class constructor, which is invoked behind the scenes when the operation is run.
+  - : A string representing the class name of the operation to be registered.
+This is the class constructor that is invoked when the operation is run.

 ### Return value